A Closer Look at TENS Devices

 At one end of the spectrum, are traditional over-the-counter TENS devices that offer low dose electrical stimulation and are designed for short term use.
 These devices are intended to provide localized pain relief and must be placed at the site of pain.
 At the other end of the spectrum, are implantable spinal cord stimulators that are surgically placed adjacent to the spine to provide continuous pain relief for severe intractable chronic back pain.

 So where does Quell fall along this spectrum?
 Quell was designed to deliver stimulation with therapeutic effect approaching that of an implantable device, but in a wearable, non-invasive form.
 Quell is up to 15 times more powerful than ordinary over the counter TENS devices.
 It is designed for intensive, long term use.
-By delivering a higher dosage of neurostimulation via the sensory nerves in the upper calf, Quell is able to trigger the release of the body’s natural pain blocking chemicals to provide widespread pain relief – so users don’t have to wear the device on the area where they’re experiencing pain.

 Should you try TENS?